build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 Then we need to give the **application name**, which we will get from the Elastic Beanstalk application definition earlier.

 The **solution stack name** is the name of the managed platform that Elastic Beanstalk provides for running web applications.
 Using the right solution name, Elastic Beanstalk will provision the right resources for our application, for example, the Amazon EC2 instances.
 We should choose the right software stack depending on the framework and platform we chose to develop our web app.
 For this particular case, we are going to put this string `'64bit Amazon Linux 2 v5.8.0 running Node.js 18'`.
-At the end of this blog, there is more information about solution stack names, if you are interested to know where this string came from.
+At the end of this blog, there is more information about [solution stack names](/tutorials/deploy-webapp-eb-cdk#elastic-beanstalk-solution-stack-name), if you are interested to know where this string came from.

 The option settings attribute allows us to configure the Elastic Beanstalk environment to our needs:

 * **IamInstanceProfile**: Here we will reference the instance profile created in the previous steps.
 * **MinSize, MaxSize, and InstanceTypes**: These are configurations for our instances and the autoscaling group that Elastic Beanstalk generates for us.
 These are optional parameters.
 If we don't set them up, Elastic Beanstalk will pick the instance type and the minimum and maximum sizes of the autoscaling group according to the platform definition.
-We are defining them so we can stay within the [AWS Free Tier](https://aws.amazon.com/free?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+We are defining them with our own defaults so we can stay within the [AWS Free Tier](https://aws.amazon.com/free?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 For more information about these settings, see [Configuration options for Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options-general.html#command-options-general-autoscalingasg?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).